On March 27, 2020, a law was signed that provides additional Unemployment Insurance (“UI”) assistance to workers

 Pandemic Unemployment Assistance: Extended eligibility for individuals who have traditionally been ineligible for UI benefits (e.g., self-employed workers, independent contractors).

-- If your benefit year expired after July 1, 2019, you will need to file a new claim to receive 13 additional weeks of benefits.
+- If your benefit year has expired, you can file a new claim to receive extended benefits.

-- If your benefit year has not expired, but you exhausted your 26 weeks of benefits, you should begin re-certifying to receive the additional 13 weeks of benefits.
+- If your benefit year has not expired, but you exhausted your original benefits, you should begin re-certifying to receive extended benefits.

-- If your benefit year has not expired, but you stopped claiming benefits before your 26 weeks were up (for example, if you went back to work), simply begin certifying for benefits again to start receiving Unemployment Insurance benefits.
+- If your benefit year has not expired, but you stopped claiming benefits before your benefit weeks were up (for example, if you went back to work), simply begin certifying for benefits again to start receiving benefits.

 You may need to take an extra step to avoid delays in receiving your benefits.